iamabdul01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays a confused smiley
+a script that displays the third line of the file iacta